oanapintoiu/bank_tech_test/README.md

 For more information on SRC, click [here](https://en.wikipedia.org/wiki/Single-responsibility_principle).

 For perspectives on the differences between SRP and SOC, you can view this article [here](https://www.petrosefthymiou.com/post/the-single-concern-vs-the-single-responsibility-principles), a second article [here](https://www.cloudnativemaster.com/post/single-responsibility-and-separation-of-concerns) and another [here](https://beyond-agility.com/what-is-the-difference-between-soc-and-srp/).

-### Controller functionality:
+### Controller functionality

-1. __BankAccount Controller__: handles the overall functionality of the program acting as the main interface, handling operations such as withdrawals, deposits and printing statements; delegates transaction related operations to the transaction controller and statement printing to the statement controller.
+1. **BankAccount Controller**: handles the overall functionality of the program acting as the main interface, handling operations such as withdrawals, deposits and printing statements; delegates transaction related operations to the transaction controller and statement printing to the statement controller.

-2. __Transaction Controller__: manages, records and stores all transactions associated with the bank account class/controller and provides the user with additional information such as the transaction date, credit and debit amount, and resulting balance.
+2. **Transaction Controller**: manages, records and stores all transactions associated with the bank account class/controller and provides the user with additional information such as the transaction date, credit and debit amount, and resulting balance.

-3. __Statement Controller__: generates and prints the account statement in the desired format based on the stored transactions found in the transaction controller.
+3. **Statement Controller**: generates and prints the account statement in the desired format based on the stored transactions found in the transaction controller.

-### Testing:
+### Testing

-1. __BankAccount Controller Tests__: tbc
+1. **BankAccount Controller Tests**: tbc

-2. __Transaction Controller Tests__: tbc
+2. **Transaction Controller Tests**: tbc

-3. __Statement Controller Tests__: tbc
+3. **Statement Controller Tests**: tbc

 ## 6. Tickets

+1. Develop Folder Structure -> <span style="color:green"> Done </span>

+2. Install nvm, istanbul, setup jest and istanbul.  <span style="color:green"> Done </span>

+3. Develop tests for deposit.  <span style="color:orange"> In progress </span>

+4. Develop tests for withdrawal.  <span style="color:red"> Not started </span>

 ## 7. Test Covarage